Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 Head Writer

-Broadband, TV and home phone bundles can be notoriously difficult to compare like-for-like.
+Broadband and TV bundles can be notoriously difficult to compare like-for-like.
 So, we've stripped away the distracting details, creative pricing and dubious marketing messages and taken a cold hard look at how Eir, Sky, Virgin Media and Vodafone really stack up.

 It's little wonder that with so many features and head-spinning marketing messages to wade through, it can be tough to find out who's offering the best deal.